 Advantages: Quick-acting within minutes, minimization of cannabis use, ease of administration in dosage, very high utilization of all cannabinoids and terpenes, and minimization of liver interactions/accumulation.
 A vaporizer is easy to bring along and may look like an e-cigarette with no visible exhalation.

 Disadvantages: Effect lasts for a few hours, unfavorable ingestion method, vaporizer investment, self-administration of raw material and therefore not a set dose.

-Tea (through the trial scheme – cannabis in its raw form)
+Tea (through the trial program – cannabis in its raw form)

 With this method, you use the raw cannabis in hot water, which you can drink and get the effect – a recipe will be included with the product.
 Having chosen to use water as a binder for the otherwise fat-loving cannabinoids is probably due to the desire that the patient should not consume large amounts of the cannabinoid THC.